U.S. Army medical forces synchronize medical support across Europe and Africa

-Maj.
-Gen. Paula Lodi, commander of the 18th Medical Command (Deployment Support) located at Fort Shafter, Hawaii shares her thoughts and experiences on theater level medical support with participants in the USAREURAF Command Surgeon sponsored Strategic Health Readiness Symposium held at Garmisch, Germany Mar.
+Brig.
+Gen. Andrew Landers, commander of the 68th Theater Medical Command (Deployment Support), welcomes participants to the USAREURAF Command Surgeon sponsored Strategic Health Readiness Symposium held at Garmisch, Germany Mar.
 18-21.
+The symposium is one of several annual events that focus on synchronizing Army medical readiness objectives for the entire theater.
 (Photo by Kirk Frady)

 |Date Taken: